ByteChef LogoByteChef

 Options true, false

-numCtxNum CTXINTEGERSets the size of the context window used to generate the next token.null
+numCtxNum CTXINTEGERSets the size of the context window used to generate the next token.false

 numGpuNum GPUINTEGERThe number of layers to send to the GPU(s).
 On macOS it defaults to 1 to enable metal support, 0 to disable.
-1 here indicates that NumGPU should be set dynamicallynull
+1 here indicates that NumGPU should be set dynamicallyfalse

 lowVramLow VRAMBOOLEAN